Snaacky/thewiki/docs/tutorials/comparison.md

 ### Capturing

-1. Open the *Plugins* window and select the *SlowPics Comps* tab
+1. Open the *Plugins* window and select the *Comparisons* tab

-2. Set the TMDB type and ID from [The Movie Database](https://www.themoviedb.org) (e.g. `94605` for [Arcane](https://www.themoviedb.org/tv/94605))
+2. Under *TMDB Name* search for the show/movie and select it, change/remove the episode number if needed

-3. Before creating a comparison, skim through all your sources and ensure that they are displaying correctly.
+3. Before creating a comparison, skim through all your sources and ensure that they are displaying correctly and stay in sync throughout the entire runtime.
 Most issues can be fixed using [filters](#scripting) in your comparison script

 4. Select the frames to be uploaded.
 There are multiple methods to doing so:
    - **Manual:** Scrub through the video and mark each frame using `Ctrl`+`Space`
-   - **Automatic:** Specify an amount of random frames in the *Plugin* menu.
-You may choose to use this feature alongside capturing frames manually
+   - **Automatic:** Specify an amount of random frames in the *Plugin* menu and click *Select frames*
    - Frames should ideally show a variety of scenarios (e.g. light/dark, static/high-motion, flat/grainy, etc.).
-Particularly, you may want to capture scenes with on-screen text and bright reds (if possible).
+Make sure to include scenes with on-screen text and bright reds when possible
+   - An average of 50 frames is recommended, which is the maximum allowed for automatic comparisons.
+You can still add more manual frames on top of this if needed

-5. Hit the *Start Upload* button.
-VSPreview will automatically screenshot all selected frames and upload a comparison to [slow.pics](https://slow.pics)
+5. Hit the *Extract & Upload* button.
+VSView will automatically screenshot all selected frames and upload a comparison to [slow.pics](https://slow.pics)

-!!!warning
-We don't recommend using the dark/light frames feature, as it currently has many issues.
-!!!

 ## Choosing Sources (Anime)
 **The following will help make your comparison as effective as possible**
-- Include every available BD, you generally will need to check U2 (Private tracker)
+- Include every available Blu-ray, you generally will need to check U2 (Private tracker)
 - If 2 sources have identical video, only include 1 and label it as such (eg JPN/USA BD)
-- We generally recommend picking episode 2 to ensure both the OP and ED are shown
+- We generally recommend choosing episode 2 to ensure both the OP and ED are shown
 - Include at least 1 web source when available
 - Include all relevant encodes, see below